-Procedure details, operative times, and lithotripsy details were abstracted from the surgical dataset and analysed.
-Stone clearance time was defined as the time interval from activation of the lithotripter until insertion of the nephrostomy tube at procedure conclusion.
-Stone clearance time included time spent on stone fragment retrieval with forceps, nitinol baskets, venturi effect, equipment adjustments, and rigid and flexible nephroscopy after lithotripsy until insertion of nephrostomy.
-Time required for percutaneous access, and percutaneous nephrostomy placement were excluded.
-SFR in both groups was determined by CT or US within 12-weeks of mPCNL.
+Procedure details, operative times, and lithotripsy details were abstracted from the surgical dataset and analyzed.
+SCT was defined as the time interval from activation of the lithotripter until insertion of the nephrostomy tube at procedure conclusion.
+SCT included time spent on stone fragment retrieval with forceps, nitinol baskets, venturi effect, equipment adjustments, and rigid and flexible nephroscopy after lithotripsy until insertion of nephrostomy.
+Time required for percutaneous access and percutaneous nephrostomy placement were excluded.
+SFR in both groups was determined by CT or ultrasound (US) within 12 weeks of mPCNL.